blakewallan/movie_browser/README.md

 search for movies,
-view specific information about movies, find out if the movie is on netflix, access direct magnet links for the movie
+view specific information about movies, find out if the movie is on netflix, access direct magnet links for the movie, add favorite movies view list of movies inspired by their favorites

 ## Install